Kiriki-liszt/Relief_EQ/README.md

 The FFT in this plugin uses Kaiser Bessel windowing, RMS in frequency magnitudes, and no bands-per-oct smoothing.
 Also, it runs in 4096 sample size.

+## What I've learned

+### AUv2 and FL studio

+They call Controller state after Processer, overwriting states to default.
+Always save Contoller state too, but not bypass state.

+### Data Exchange

+Ableton calls setActive before connect/disconnect happens.
+This causes dataExchange pointer to be null while active process, so check for that in setActive.

+Also, Ableton passes Silence tag quite strongly, so call exchange data after silence is asserted(if you use data exchange for parameter to draw UI or STH).

 ## Ref

 <https://dafx14.fau.de/papers/dafx14_aaron_wishnick_time_varying_filters_for_.pdf>